Kentam Products Limited

-Kentam Product Limited is a Malawian pharmaceutical, and chemical manufacturing company that operates primarily in Malawi and is expanding internationally.
+Kentam Product Limited is a Malawian pharmaceutical, and chemical manufacturing company that operates primarily in Luwinga (Northern Region) and is expanding internationally.
 Kentam's high demand products in Malawi are Kilpain (paracetamol), Ketaprin (aspirin), and Bufen (ibuprofen).
 These are high demand products in the Malawian market.
 Kentam serves mainly the private sector.

 It was founded by Malawian pharmacist Dr.Kenneth Thindwa.
 The current general manager is Janet Thindwa.